rinosukmandityo/maknews/README.md

 contains **Port** interface for repository adapter
    - **mysql**
 contains mySQL **Adapter** that implement NewsRepository interface.
 This package will store mySQL client and connect to mySQL database to handle database query or command.
 Complete news data will be stored here.
+	- **mongodb**
+contains mongoDB **Adapter** that implement NewsRepository interface.
+This package will store mongoDB client and connect to mongoDB database to handle database query or command.
+Complete news data will be stored here.
    - **redis**
-contains redis **Adapter** that implement NewsRepository interface.
+contains redis **Adapter** that implement CacheRepository interface.
 This package will store redis client and connect to redis server to handle database query or data manipulation
    - **elasticsearch**
-contains elasticsearch **Adapter** that implement NewsRepository interface.
+contains elasticsearch **Adapter** that implement ElasticRepository interface.
 This package will store elasticsearch client and connect to elasticsearch server to handle database query or command.
 ID and news date creation will be stored here.
    - **kafka**
 contains kafka **Adapter** that store kafka connection and has several methods to handle message write and message read from kafka server.
 4. **serializer**